News & Updates

 National Distance Learning Week will take place during the week of November 10th to the 14th.
 Created in 2007 by the United States Distance Learning Association, NDLW seeks to celebrate the tremendous growth and accomplishments occurring today in distance learning education, while showing appreciation to those who make an indelible mark in the field and upon students.

 Iowa State University AgOnline Learning has exponentially grown throughout the years, and AgOnline is proud to be a leader of online education.
 In an effort to create greater awareness of distance learning and to recognize exceptional leaders and best practices in the field, ISU AgOnline will honor a remarkable College of Agriculture and Life Sciences faculty for their great accomplishments in the field of online learning.

 The Iowa State University AgOnline Teacher of the Year award is sponsored by the Brenton Center for Agricultural Instruction and Technology Transfer.
 This award recognizes those who have made significant contributions to credit or noncredit courses through online teaching.
 Candidates are nominated by AgOnline students and reviewed by the Brenton Center for Agricultural Instruction and Technology Transfer staff.

+Michael Retallick, Agricultural Education & Studies is the 2014 winner.
 Previous award winners are Dr. Lester Wilson, University Professor, Food Science and Human Nutrition 2012 and Dr. Donald Lewis, Entomology 2013.
 Dr. Lewis is the recipient of the 2014 UPCEA Central Region Award - Excellence in Teaching.

 Dr. Donald Lewis - 2013